Haleigh Bryant: Level 10

-2016–2017

 Bryant competed at the 2016 Nastia Liukin Cup where she placed sixth in the junior division.
 She competed at the 2016 Junior Olympic Championships where she placed sixth in the all-around.
 At the 2017 Junior Olympic Championships Bryant placed first in the all-around in the junior-B division and also won titles on vault and floor exercise.

-2018–2020

 Bryant returned to the Nastia Liukin Cup in 2018, winning the senior title.
-At the 2018 Junior Olympic Championships she defender her vault title and finished second on floor exercise and third in the all-around.
+At the 2018 Junior Olympic Championships she defended her vault title and finished second on floor exercise and third in the all-around.
 The following year Bryant once again won gold on vault.
 She additionally placed first on uneven bars and second in the all-around.

 In November 2019 Bryant signed her national letter of intent with the Louisiana State Tigers.
 In her final level 10 before going to Louisiana State University, she competed at the 2020 Nastia Liukin Cup where she won the all-around title.
 In doing so she became the first gymnast to win two Nastia Liukin Cup titles.
 At her final Junior Olympic Championships Bryant once again won the title on vault.

-NCAA
+Collegiate gymnastics career

 2020–21 season

 Bryant made her NCAA debut in a meet against Arkansas where she recorded the highest all-around score.
 She earned her first perfect ten on vault in a meet against Missouri on March 3.

 At the SEC Championships Bryant won the vault title and helped LSU finish second as a team behind Alabama.
 At the NCAA Championships semi-finals Bryant won the vault title alongside Anastasia Webb; additionally she placed fifth in the all-around and on balance beam.
 However, LSU did not advance to the finals.

+2023–24 season

+On February 9, in a meet against Georgia, Bryant earned her first perfect 10 on the balance beam.
+In doing so, she became the fourteenth NCAA gymnast to earn a gym slam (a perfect 10 on each of the four apparatuses) and the first LSU gymnast to do so.
+At the 2024 NCAA Championships, she won third on Balance Beam, and claimed the title of All Around National Champion.
+She also lead her team to LSU's first ever National Championship.

+2024-25 season

+In April 2024 Bryant announced that she would be returning for a fifth and final year.
+At the 2025 SEC championships Bryant won the all-around and beam titles as well as placing second on vault and floor.
+Her scores helped the tigers win the team competition, with Bryant becoming a five-time SEC Champion.
+At the 2025 NCAA Championships she finished sixth in the all-around.

+Bryant announced her retirement from gymnastics on Instagram in April 2025, finishing her career as a 3 time national champion.